Countercyclical capital buffer

 Announcement on maintaining the countercyclical buffer rate for the Republic of Croatia of 1.5%

-The domestic financial cycle remains in the mature phase of expansion, which is characterised by the ongoing robust lending to households, especially in the consumption financing segment.
-Housing loans continue to grow at stable rates with the residential real estate market recording a further fall in activity.
-Since the level of accumulated cyclical vulnerabilities remains elevated, the Croatian National Bank has assessed that the countercyclical buffer rate of 1.5% continues to be appropriate for maintaining banking system resilience to a possible systemic risk materialisation or sudden shocks.
+The domestic financial cycle remains in an expansionary phase, reflecting strong bank lending activity and a protracted rise in residential real estate prices.
+Since the level of accumulated cyclical vulnerabilities remains elevated, the Croatian National Bank has assessed that the countercyclical buffer rate of 1.5% continues to be appropriate for maintaining banking system resilience to a possible cyclical systemic risk materialisation or sudden shocks.
 Relevant information in compliance with Articles 119 and 123 of the Credit Institutions Act is given below.

-As the designated macroprudential body, the CNB will continue to monitor regularly the evolution of cyclical systemic risks against the backdrop of domestic and global economic and financial developments and to pursue a macroprudential policy aimed at maintaining banking system resilience.
+The CNB will continue to monitor regularly the evolution of cyclical systemic risks against the backdrop of domestic and global economic and financial developments and to pursue a macroprudential policy aimed at maintaining banking system resilience and reducing systemic risks.
 For now, the countercyclical buffer rate remains 1.5%; however, any further deterioration of cyclical vulnerabilities in a favourable macrofinancial environment might call for the buffer’s increase.
-If needed, the CNB will make a timely adjustment of the countercyclical buffer rate in coordination with other monetary policy instruments so as to achieve the optimum combination of measures with regard to the systemic risks to financial system stability.
+Taking into account other macroprudential policy instruments, including the announced consumer lending criteria restrictions, the CNB will, as appropriate, make a timely adjustment of the countercyclical buffer rate so as to achieve the optimum combination of measures with regard to the systemic risks to financial system stability.

-Table 1 Indicators of cyclical systemic risk and the associated benchmark countercyclical buffer rates for Q2/2024
+Table 1 Indicators of cyclical systemic risk and the associated benchmark countercyclical buffer rates for Q3/2024

 Source: CNB.